• About

 The American Cancer Society recently reported an increase in colorectal cancer rates among people under age 55 since the mid-1990s, and the nonprofit estimated there would be 106,590 new cases of colon cancer and 46,220 new cases of rectal cancer this year.

-If you’ve had constipation or sitting on the toilet for more than three weeks, Monzur said it might be time to bring your concerns to your doctor.
-Depending on the severity of the symptoms, your primary care doctor can refer you to a gastroenterologist or a colorectal surgeon for a closer look.
+If you’ve had constipation or been sitting on the toilet for more than three weeks, Monzur said it might be time to bring your concerns to your doctor.
+Depending on the severity of the symptoms, your primary care doctor may refer you to a gastroenterologist or a colorectal surgeon for a more detailed examination.

 Tags: Health TipsHealthcareHealthy LifestyleHealthy Living